 This exercise could be completed individually, but it is likely to be most effective when completed in conjunction with a qualified professional.

-The Seven Principles for Making Marriage Work: A Practical Guide from the Country’s Foremost Relationship Expert by John M. Gottman
+1. The Seven Principles For Making Marriage Work: A practical guide from the international bestselling relationship expert – John Gottman

 Another entry from Dr. Gottman, this book provides an in-depth look at the inner workings of marriage and gives advice on how to ensure that your marriage is one of the successful ones.

-Family Therapy: Concepts and Methods by Michael P. Nichols and Sean Davis
+3. Family Therapy: Concepts and Methods – Michael Nichols and Sean Davis

-Essential Skills in Family Therapy: From the First Termination by JoEllen Patterson, Lee Williams, Todd M. Edwards, Larry Chamow, Claudi Grauf-Grounds, and Douglas H. Sprenkle
+4. Essential Skills in Family Therapy: From the First Interview to Termination – JoEllen Patterson, Lee Williams, Todd M. Edwards, Larry Chamow, Claudi Grauf-Grounds, and Douglas H. Sprenkle

-The Family Therapy Treatment Planner by Frank M. Dattilio, Arthur E. Jongsma, Jr., and Sean D. Davis
+5. The Family Therapy Treatment Planner – Frank M. Dattilio, Arthur E. Jongsma Jr., and Sean D. Davis

 A Take-Home Message